History of Argentina: Spanish colonial era

 The Spanish raised the status of this region by establishing the Viceroyalty of the Río de la Plata in 1776.
 This viceroyalty consisted of today's Argentina, Uruguay, and Paraguay, as well as much of present-day Bolivia.
 Buenos Aires, now holding the customs of the new political subdivision, became a flourishing port, as the revenues from the Potosí, the increasing maritime activity in terms of goods rather than precious metals, the production of cattle for the export of leather and other products, and other political reasons, made it gradually become one of the most important commercial centers of the region.
+Despite the money and political power that flowed into Buenos Aires, only the members of the viceregal court enjoyed things the general population could not.
+Buenos Aires was still in its developing stages, lacking full university degrees, career options, textiles, and self-reliance.
+Even the wealthiest families had bare furnishings and lacked basic household items, as their only Spanish ships came to Buenos Aires and items like fine china would be broken once they arrived.

 The viceroyalty was, however, short-lived due to lack of internal cohesion among its many regions and lack of Spanish support.
 Ships from Spain became scarce again after the Spanish defeat at the battle of Trafalgar, that gave the British maritime supremacy.
 The British tried to invade Buenos Aires and Montevideo in 1806 and 1807, but were defeated both times by Santiago de Liniers.
 Those victories, achieved without help from mainland Spain, boosted the confidence of the city.